hellocoop/www.hello.coop/src/pages/standards.md

 # Open Standards

 Hellō's founder, Dick Hardt, has been at the forefront of internet identity standards since the early 2000s.
-He co-founded the (OpenID Foundation)[] and led the design of two foundational technologies: OAuth 2.0 and JSON Web Token (JWT) — standards used by billions of people every day.
+He co-founded the (OpenID Foundation)[https://openid.net/foundation/] and led the design of two foundational technologies: [OAuth 2.0](https://datatracker.ietf.org/doc/rfc6749/) and JSON Web Token (JWT) — standards used by billions of people every day.

 Dick continues his work to create a #BetterInternet through open, user-centric identity protocols.
 Following are some of the standards being actively developed:

+## Email Verification Protocol (EVP)
+Verifying control of an email is a hassle for users, and is a source of friction for web sites.
+EVP allows a user to prove they control an email address without leaving the website.

+Dick Hardt is one of the authors of the [EVP](https://github.com/WICG/email-verification-protocol)

 ## Interoperability Profiling for Secure Identity in the Enterprise (IPSIE)